umanitoba-cssa/constitution/Constitution.md

 4. Lead relevant campaigns on issues affecting the Computer Science Student Community.
 5. Work with the Director of Advocacy to promote opportunities of initiative/programs/organizations pertaining to where the Computer Science community is underrepresented.
 6. Ensure that the CSSA lounge is a safe and inclusive space.
-7. Lead the Outreach Committee with up to 3 committee members.
+7. Lead the Outreach Committee, call committee meetings and delegate tasks to committee members.
 8. Perform other duties incidental to this office within reasonable discretion as directed by the President and/or Council.

 ### Director of Events